 In 2005 TheatreWorks became a fully professional member of the League of Resident Theatres (LORT).
 Joining the company in 2006, Executive Director Phil Santora has helped grow the New Works Initiative, greatly increased the company’s endowment, and forged new relationships between TheatreWorks and other regional theatres.

 In July, 2020, Tim Bond will join TheatreWorks as its second-ever Artistic Director.
 Tim is a highly respected and nationally-known director and educator with past leadership roles as Associate Artistic Director at the Oregon Shakespeare Festival, Artistic Director at Syracuse Stage, and tenured Professor of Theatre and Head of the Professional Actor Training Program at the University of Washington.

-As TheatreWorks celebrates its 50th season in 2019/20, it is one of California’s largest theatres, a LORT B company with 48 permanent staff members, a 30 member Board, and a $9 million budget.
-It offers many public services including an extensive Education Program that reaches 25,000 students annually.
+As TheatreWorks celebrates its 50th season in 2019/20, it is one of California’s largest theatres, a LORT B company with 48 permanent staff members, a 30 member Board, and an $11 million budget.
+It offers many public services including an extensive Education Program that reaches 15,000 students annually.
 A pioneer in diversity programming, a welcoming home to world and regional premieres, and an acclaimed source of new works for the American stage, TheatreWorks is the nationally-acclaimed theatre of Silicon Valley.
 In June of 2019, TheatreWorks received the American Theatre Wing’s Tony Award for Regional Theatre.